Tankanow/cryogen/README.md

 * `:tags` - the tags associated with this post
 * `:toc` - boolean indicating whether table of contents should be generated, defaults to false

-The rest of the post should consist of valid Markdown content, eg:
+The rest of the post should consist of valid Markdown/Asciidoc content, eg:

 ```
 ## Hello World